sclorg/mongodb-container/3.2/root/usr/share/container-scripts/mongodb/README.md

 SSL/TLS certificates used to configure MongoDB server SSL/TLS support

+**Notice: To allow connections from internal scripts it is required to have `localhost` specified in SAN filed of SSL certificate.**

 ~~~~~
 - `mongodb.pem` - file containing a public key certificate and its
 associated private key.
 See [upstream